Paul Johnson - Trust Member, Educational Expert, University of Cumbria

 I have connections in the school, with my daughter teaching in our Primary Department and my daughter in law in charge of our After School & Holiday Club and my son-on-law as a T.A. in the F.E.
 Dept. I have now channelled my efforts as Chairman of the new Rossendale Radio Ltd creating a Community Radio Station for the Rossendale Valley.

 I was born and brought up in Rossendale and live in Crawshawbooth with my family.
 When time allows I love to walk across our beautiful countryside.
 I work part time at a local primary school and for my real job, I look after my family and manage all the joys and difficulties that a parent with a child with autism faces.
-My role as Governor enables me to take an active role within the school and I look forward to contributing to its future successes.
-I have connection with the school through attending children.
-I have been a Parent Governor at Tor View for four years.
-I have recently taken up the post of Chair of Governors for the school.
+My role as Trustee enables me to take an active role within the Trust and I look forward to contributing to its future successes.
+I have connection with the school through attending children and I have previously served on Tor View School’s Governing Body as both a Parent Governor and as the Chair.

-Clare Mulderrig - Acting Chair of Trust, Finance Director
+Clare Mulderrig - Chair of Trust, Finance Director

 Emma Taylor - Trustee, HR Director

 I am the proud mother of three boys including one at High School and a set of twins who attend Primary School.
 One of my twins attends Tor View.
-I am very proud to be a Parent Governor of the school as I want to offer my support and assistance to this fantastic school wherever possible.
+I am very proud to be a Trustee and to have previously served as a Parent Governor of Tor View School as I wanted to offer my support and assistance to this fantastic school wherever possible.
 I feel we are very lucky to have such specialist staff in our local area.
 I would like use my experience to be a support to both staff and parents.
 As well as being a parent to a child with special needs, I also I work at Bacup and Rawtenstall Grammar school where I teach Law.
 I have been in teaching for around 8 years, prior to which I was a solicitor.
 In my spare time I volunteer at a local youth group and organise events at my local church.
 As stated, I have connections with the school through attending children.

 I am currently the Headteacher at Crosshill School which is a secondary 11 to 19 special school co-located with BCHS, a mainstream secondary school within Blackburn.
 I have worked for most of my career in the field of Special Education, specialising in inclusion and successful collaboration with stakeholders to ensure the child is at the heart of all decisions made.
 I have a wide range of local, national and international experience and perspective in the field of SEN across all phases within mainstream and specialist provisions, championing that school to school support and working together is the key to successful SEND provision at all levels.
 I have a particular interest in the education of children with social, emotional mental health and the strategic movement towards the improvement of provision for these learners, most recently leading on the opening of a new free school for 10 to 16 year olds with Social, Emotional Mental Health within Blackpool, called the Lotus School.